How to Calculate the Current Load of Your RV Appliances

 The simple thing to do is look at everything you have plugged into a circuit of receptacles and add up the maximum current that circuit might be subjected to if everything is plugged in and operated at once.

-When you see an appliance with a label that only lists the wattage, you may need to figure out the actual maximum current it will draw.
+When you see an appliance with a label that only lists the wattage, you may want to figure out the actual maximum current it will draw.

 Use This Formula to Calculate Current